 Nebraska is often overlooked for trophy whitetails.
-The genetics, food, and climate exist nearly statewide to produce giant bucks.
-The biggest factor for a Nebraska monster is getting years of age on him.
-Age is a factor you can control with a lease from Base Camp.
+The genetics, food, and climate exist nearly statewide to produce giant bucks, leaving only one factor to determine whether or not a trophy buck is produced.
+Age is a factor you can control with a Nebraska hunting lease, and often is the only limiting factor to true giants!
 With a Nebraska hunting lease you have the first right to renew every year, so passing on the younger bucks can pay off.
 According to the Game & Fish the age structure of whitetails and mule deer bucks continues to improve.
 A 4 or 5-year old Nebraska whitetail buck could easily gross Boone and Crockett or better.

 A 20-year trend of increasingly older bucks is expected to continue.
 In some units, 90 percent of harvested bucks were age 2 or older.
 Antlerless whitetail permits are easy to obtain.
 For those who are trophy hunters and for those who are meat hunters, the possibilities have never been better in Nebraska.

 Application period for firearm & muzzleloader either sex deer tags opens in April, with leftover tags available to the close of the season.
 Hunters may obtain no more than two permits each year that allow them to harvest a buck.
 There is no limit to the number of antlerless permits hunters may have.

 Nebraska has some of the best turkey hunting in the country.
 Abundant birds statewide with denser populations along wooded streams make it an ideal turkey-hunting destination.
 You can purchase up to three spring permits online.
 Nebraska has Merriam subspecies in the West.
 Rio Grande & Merriam hybrids exist in places along the eastern half of the state.
 The Eastern subspecies of wild turkey is also present in counties that border Iowa and Missouri.